Yetenol/Setup-PC/README.md

 - Install OneDrive
 >- Sign in
 >- Open `Taskbar>OneDrive>More>Settings>Settings`
-[ ] Save space and download files as I use them
+- [ ] Save space and download files as I use them
 - [x] Let me use OneDrive to fetch any of my f‌iles on this PC
 >- Open `Backup` tab
->- ``Automatically save photos and videos to OneDrive whenever I connect a camera, phone, or [ ] e to my PC
+>- ``Automatically save photos and videos to OneDrive whenever I connect a - [ ] e to my PC
 - [x] Automatically save screenshots I capture to OneDrive
 >- Open `Explorer>Documents>Properties>Location`
 >- Change location to OneDrive folder